getvariant/variant-java-demo/readme.md

 ## 3. Run the Demo

-The demo contains two variations: the feature toggle `VetsHourlyRateFeature` and the experiment `ScheduleVisitTest`.
+The demo consists of two variations: the feature toggle `VetsHourlyRateFeature` and the experiment `ScheduleVisitTest`.
 The former exposes an early release of a new feature on the `Veterenarians` page, and the latter is an experiment designed to improve new appointment bookings by displaying new _Schedule visit_ shortcut link on the same `Veterenarians` page.
-Since the two variations share the  `Veterenarians` page, this page has 4 variants:
+Since the two variations share the  `Veterenarians` page, this page can have 4 variants:

 <table>